 Great stories need great characters.
 But how do you go about creating the back-story for them?
 A back-story that will capture the reader's hearts and have them hoping that the characters succeed.
 Join award-winning author Maxwell Alexander Drake as he helps you answer this very question in his seminar "Character Creation – Who is that masked man anyway?"

-Download the Handout for Character Development here
+Download the Handout for Character Creation session here

 Download Drake's Character Background and Info Sheet here

 Point of View – What is the point?

 With so many terms and styles, diving into the mechanics of the craft of writing can be scary.
 And Point of View (POV) can be one of the toughest to tackle.
 Yet, if used correctly, POV is a wonderful and powerful tool that is the backbone of your story.
 Join award-winning author Maxwell Alexander Drake as he helps break this piece of the writing puzzle down into something you can use to enhance your writing style.